glennmatlin/FIFE_manuscript/wopr/content/table.typ

   ["Evaluating LLM Agent Collusion in Double Auctions"], [III],

-  ["Finding deceivers in social context with large language models: the case of the Mafia game"], [III],
+  ["Finding deceivers in social context with large language models: the case of the Mafia game" yoo_finding_2024], [III],

   ["FishBargain: An LLM-Empowered Bargaining Agent for Online Flea-Market Platform Sellers"],